There’s nothing like being in the great outdoors, whether you’re exercising around your hometown or exploring a new place.

 - Navigational tools, like a map or compass

 You’ve got this.

-How to dress for a hike as a woman (for dummies): tie your hair back.
+How to dress for a hike rule 101: tie long, thick hair back.

-If you’ve got particularly long and thick hair like me, it won’t be long before you start heating up on your hike and develop your very own (unwanted) version of a scarf.
+If you fail to do this, it won’t be long before you start heating up on your hike and develop your very own (unwanted) version of a scarf.

 Avoid getting hot and frustrated by getting your hair out of your neck and tying it up straight away.
 Alternatively, if you want your hair down to start with, be sure to wear a hair bobble on your wrist so that you can tie it up at a moment’s notice.

 Just like it’s pointless trying to fix your hair into a fancy hairstyle for a long day of hiking when it’s only going to fall out, you also don’t need to bother with a face full of makeup.